 To bring an end to the war, George Washington signed the Treaty of Greenville in August 1795.
 The Indians made a lot of concessions during the peace deal.
 They relinquished Two-thirds of the land between the Ohio River and Lake Erie to the United States of America.
 Thereafter, a modicum of peace prevailed between the U.S. and Native Americans during George Washington’s administration.

 A few decades after Washington left the scene, the U.S. would use acts and deals to forcefully remove Native Americans from their lands and homes.
 Read more about that horrific period in Trail of Tears: Story, Death Count and Facts.

 George Washington, along with Alexander Hamilton, took it upon himself to reduce the national debt that had accumulated during the war of independence.
 He saw this as an important approach to get the nation’s economy flying.
 After successfully gaining independence, the U.S. debt had ballooned because the federal government implemented Hamilton’s plan of absorbing the unpaid debts of the various states.

 Therefore, Washington set forth to increase revenue collected by the government through taxes on all distilled spirits.
 In some sections of the country, the whiskey tax was met with violent resistance.
-To be fair to them, it sort of reminded them of the Stamp Acts and the intolerable acts of the 1760s imposed on them by the British Parliament.
+To be fair to them, it sort of reminded them of the Stamp Acts and the Sugar Act of the 1760s imposed on them by the British Parliament.
 Violence ensued as people resisted the collection of whiskey tax.
 This agitation would come to be called the Whiskey Rebellion.

 George Washington delicately managed the issue by communicating extensively to the protesters.
 However, when negotiations broke down, the president quelled the protests.
 He believed that the federal government had the right to impose certain restrictions on public activities that disturbed the stability of the union.